dxpython/FusionLSTM_KT/README.md

 2. **Complex Dynamics**: Non-linear, high-dimensional, and irregular patterns in real-world time series.
 3. **External Influences**: Events like policy shifts, weather changes, and holidays that affect forecasting accuracy.

-**FusionLSTM-KT** is designed to address all of the above through a multi-module neural network that blends memory, attention, and knowledge integration.
+**KALFormer** is designed to address all of the above through a multi-module neural network that blends memory, attention, and knowledge integration.

 ---